jlinoff/pam/README.md

 6. put the cherry on top.
 ```

-This is what it would look like in _PAM_.
+It might look like this.

 <img src="www/help/pam-ice-cream-sundae.png" alt="ice-cream-sundae-example">

-As you can see, in this recipe record, the record title is `"Ice Cream
+As you can see, in this _"recipe"_ record, the title is `"Ice Cream
 Sundae"` and the two fields "ingredients" and "instructions" contain
 the multiline (`textarea`) descriptions of what the ingredients and
 instructions are for this specific recipe.

+Of course, there are many other types of records that might be
+interesting to store in _PAM_.

-On the other hand, a record for an account that provides information
+One common one is a record for each account that you need to login
-about how to login into an account on the internet might have the url,
+into where you information about how to login is stored so you don't
+have to remember it.

+Such an _"account"_ record would have, at a minimum, the URL, the login
-the login name and the password of the account.
-Something like this:
+name and the password of the account.

+Note that this is simplified example is only meant to show the basic
+idea of importance of support _other_ record formats.

+For a real account record, you might also want to keep track of the
+secrets it the site wants identify you (like what was the name of your
+first pet) or keep a note to remind why you of little details about
+the account (like the last customer service person you spoke to) but
+since you can always add new fields _after_ you create a record,
+leaving them out for now is not a big deal.

+Here is what a simple account record might look like.

 <img src="www/help/pam-google-account.png" alt="google-account-example">